 The truth is, Seattle has such an amazing restaurant scene, I try to make use of (kid-free) date nights when I eat out in Seattle.
 (I’ve had some of the best meals of my life in this foodie town.)
 That said, here are a few ideas of where to go, with the kids in tow.

 - Bucca de Beppo, your “neighborhood Italian restaurant” located on Westlake Avenue, is a local chain where the whole family can enjoy abundant “family style” Italian entrees.
 I’ll be honest, the last time I went I found it to be rather overpriced and very cheesy (no pun intended), but the plentiful Italian-American menu will keep the kids happy.
-As a special bonus, due to its location on south Lake Union, you can watch seaplanes taking off and landing while you eat.
-Online ordering available.
+As a special bonus, due to its location on South Lake Union, you can watch seaplanes taking off and landing while you eat.

 - Din Tai Fung has two locations in Seattle, one in the university district, and one downtown (in Pacific Place).
 We had been wanting to try the coveted international Taiwanese dumpling chain ever since it opened in the area, and finally did.
 The scrumptious potstickers, hand-folded dumplings, bun and more will please the entire family.